JosephBARBIERDARNAL/mpljourney/README.md

 <!-- Automatically generated, uses README.qmd to modify README.md -->

 # `mpljourney`

-A collection of cool datasets distributed in a Python package.
+A collection of cool datasets for Python.

 Those datasets are primarly used for [matplotlib-journey.com](https://www.matplotlib-journey.com/), an online